 2nd try teaching Cajas de Cartón

 Year 2 went much better using the original questions.
 The class was more prepared for the higher level material and we went much slower.
-I has started learning about TPRS and spent more time reading the book out loud and using other methods to make the book more comprehensible.
+I had started learning about Comprehensible Input and spent more time reading the book out loud and using other methods to make the book more understandable.

-This year I am very excited to use the awesome Cajas E book Guide that I got my school to purchase for me.
-The chapter by chapter vocabulary will be a great resource, as well as the discussion and expansion activities provided.
+This year I am very excited to use the awesome Cajas E book Guide I got my school to purchase.
+The chapter-by-chapter vocabulary will be a great resource, as well as the discussion and expansion activities provided.
 Also, this class has a good foundation and has read novels before including Robo en la Noche and La Calaca Alegre.